EIS-Bonn/Squerall/README.md

 An implementation of the so-called Semantic Data Lake, using Apache Spark.

 ## Execution
 - Clone the repository and package the project.
-As Sparkall is built using Scala, the SBT build tool was used.
-Hence, SBT needs to be installed beforehand.
+As Sparkall is built using Scala, the SBT build tool (like Maven) is needed.
 Refer to the official documentation for the [installation](https://www.scala-sbt.org/1.0/docs/Setup.html) setps.
 - Once SBT is installed, run: `sudo sbt assembly`, this will generate a JAR file called sparkall_01.jar.
 - To run Sparkall, use `spark-submit` giving in args three files built using [Sparkall-GUI](https://github.com/EIS-Bonn/spakall-gui) (see below).
 The command line looks like: